General Production Considerations on Unharvested Sugarbeet Acres

 - No additional K fertilizer should be required - follow normal soil test recommendations

 - If unharvested areas had root disease present, these areas are likely to have increased inoculum levels in that part of the field for future sugarbeet crops.

 - Plant small grains to reduce disease inoculum buildup on unharvested acres.

-- If beets unharvested are from a field with an Aphanomyces history:
+- If beets unharvested are in a field with an Aphanomyces history:

 - The next time beets are planted, plant a high tolerant Aphanomyces variety and use Tachigaren up to 45 grams.

-- If beets unharvested are from a field with Rhizoctonia present:
+- If beets unharvested are in a field with Rhizoctonia present:

-- Consider small grains for 2020 instead of beans, corn or potato that build up Rhizoctonia inoculum.
+- Consider small grains instead of beans, corn or potato that build up Rhizoctonia inoculum.

-- The next time beets are planted, plant a variety with high Rhizoctonia tolerance and use Azteroid fungicide in-furrow as well as a Post Quadris application.
+- The next time beets are planted, plant a variety with high Rhizoctonia tolerance and use Azteroid fungicide in-furrow as well as a Post Rhizoctonia fungicide application.